Writing is a reflection of who you are – and what you stand for.

-Short answer: I’m a former Sydney Morning Herald editor and journalist, marketing and communications consultant, novelist and editorial trainer.
+Short answer: I’m a former Sydney Morning Herald editor and journalist, marketing and communications consultant, journalism lecturer, novelist and editorial trainer.

 Long answer: I always loved reading and writing – but it was only during my first full-time journalism job back in 1995 (ok, so maybe I’m a little older than the out-dated photo on this page indicates!) that I became passionate about the craft of writing.

 Until then I just assumed writing was about personality and talent – and with the cockiness of youth, I also assumed I had both.
 Yet when my editor taught me about active and passive voice, something clicked within me.
 All of a sudden I realised there were skills and techniques to be learned, and that writing was a craft to be mastered – and enjoyed.

 Since then I edited several magazines before working for The Sydney Morning Herald for over a decade, where I ended up editing and writing for almost every section at one time or another, covering almost every topic from business, IT and health to travel and entertainment.

 Although I often had jobs that sounded exciting– such as being the travel editor, or interviewing celebrities or breaking news stories – for me, anything that you write can and should be interesting.

 For example, if someone’s reading a brief right before a meeting, then they need to immediately be able to find and read what they need to know.
 In other words, just like a news story, you need to find what’s most interesting and important to that person and put it right up the top – just as you would with a news story.

 When I left journalism and found myself in the business world, I quickly realised that regardless of whether I was writing briefs, tenders, website copy, email newsletters, board papers or annual reports, the principles of good writing still apply.